 Location: 88 5th St

 Terra is basically an event planner’s dream.
-It’s sleek, spacious, and able to accomodate pretty much any event you can dream up.
-That being said, the event dream uping is on you, this is a beautiful space that will host whatever event or entertainment you decide to provide.
+It’s sleek, spacious, and able to accommodate pretty much any event you can dream up.
+That being said, the dreaming is on you, this is a beautiful space that will host whatever event or entertainment you decide to provide.
 It’s also right in the heart of SoMa, making it (probably) pretty convenient for your office.

 What makes it unique: Terra is a multi-floor venue, so you can have multiple activities or events going on at once.